arkency/posts/posts/2017-08-22-inject-vs-each-with-object.md

 end
 ```

-I would say that `each` is preferable because if you mutate existing collection, usually you don't need to return it.
+I would say that `each` is preferable if you mutate an existing collection, because usually you don't need to return it.
 After all, whoever gave you that object as an argument, wherever it comes from, that place in code probably still has reference to this object.

 ## Example 3

 This time you are not mutating internal state of an object but rather always creating a new one.
 The operation that you use always returns a new object.

-A most simple example can be `+` operator for numbers.
+The most simple example can be `+` operator for numbers.

 ```
 #!ruby